-The Residence Life staff is a team of individuals who work to provide a safe and secure environment in which resident students can live and learn.
-Residence halls are overseen by Resident Directors (RD) and Resident Assistants (RA) that are responsible for overall operation of the halls.
-The Residence Hall Directors have educational backgrounds related to counseling and/or student services.
-They have private offices and are available to assist students with their personal and academic concerns.
-The Resident Directors and Resident Assistants live in the residence halls, so they are available after hours should emergencies occur.
-Resident Assistants are carefully selected students who are trained in mediation and intervention techniques.
+dence Life staff is a team of individuals who work safe and secure environment in which udents can live and learn.
+Residence halls are Resident Directors (RD) and Resident A) that are responsible for overall operation The Residence Hall Directors have educational related to counseling and/or student hey have private offices and are available to nts with their personal and academic concerns.
+Directors and Resident Assistants live in the d emergencies occur.
+Resident Assistants are resi carefully selected students who are trained in mediation and intervention techniques.
 They work closely with the residents of their areas to develop a sense of community and to help students make the adjustments to living in college residences.